-On the day this post runs, print out a hard copy and put it into an inexpensive acrylic free-standing frame.
-I went on line and Googled "Acrylic Frames" for the example at the left.
+Each time a new community profile post runs, print out a hard copy and put it into an inexpensive acrylic free-standing frame.
+I went online and Googled "Acrylic Frames" for the example at the right.
 This one is an 8x10, but depending on what you print, a 5x7 might work as well.

 At the top of the image add the following text, "Community Profiles - As Seen On ______________'s Blog (_____________.com)".
-Drop it off as a thank you to your subject for the time to pose and to contribute to your content.
+Drop it off as a thank you to your subject for their time to pose and contributing to your content.

-Here a few more tips to help you make this more effective...
+Here are a few more tips to help you make this more effective...

 - Everybody in your community has the potential for a profile.
 Don't forget clergy, dry-cleaners, teachers, law enforcement, bank tellers, supermarket managers, doctors, dentists, restaurants, even the Chamber of Commerce.
 The list goes on and on.

-- Once you've published a half dozen profile posts, send out a press release about the project and include a couple of images of members of the community.
+- Create your own publicity!
+Once you've published a half-dozen profile posts, send out a press release about the project and include a couple of images of members of the community.
 You never know who's going to read the release and what new doors it might open.

-In a way, this is about giving back to your community using your skill set.
+This is about giving back to your community using your skill set.
 You're looking for the community to be good to you.
-So, you better make sure you're being good to your community!
+So, you better make sure you're good to your community!